 Conclusion

-Dr. Snelling raises several valid challenges to the preservation of dinosaur footprints in dolomite and the conventional interpretation of these rocks.
+Dr. Snelling raises seemingly valid—and certainly intuitive—challenges to the preservation of dinosaur footprints in dolomite and the conventional interpretation of these rocks.
 At the same time, he tries to offer an internally consistent model that seems to explain these data in light of Flood geology.
 However, a closer examination of his model reveals that numerous impossibilities and contradictions undermine the initial plausibility and consistency perceived by his readers.
 Though I understand the article is aimed toward a general audience, I suspect that Dr. Snelling himself is not entirely familiar with the complexity of issues regarding the interpretation of carbonate rocks.
-A brief and limited review of existing scientific literature also revealed that many of the issues raised in his article have been thoroughly addressed (in far more detail, in fact, than I’ve been able to convey here).
+A brief and limited review of existing scientific literature also revealed that many of the issues raised in Snelling's article have been thoroughly addressed (in far more detail, in fact, than I’ve been able to convey here).
 Furthermore, Dr. Snelling seems unaware of, or unwilling to engage in, the range of stratigraphic and geochemical methods used to test the hypotheses produced by his model.
 Existing data was available and sufficient to test the current Flood model, which was falsified on every account.
 The same data are consistent with the hypothesis that sediments from the Soreq Formation (Judea Group) were deposited across a shallow carbonate platform that covered much of Israel during the Cenomanian stage (Cretaceous period).
-Thus a significant challenge remains to Flood geologists to account for these footprints, as well as the rocks in which they were found.
+Thus the onus is upon Flood geologists to account for these footprints, as well as the rocks in which they were found.

 References Cited: